FAQs For Horse Coverages

 17. Can I get Medical or Surgical coverage without Mortality coverage?

-No. The Full Mortality coverage is the actual policy.
+No. The Full Mortality coverage is the base policy.
 Medical or Surgical coverages are additional options which can be added to the Full Mortality policy.

 top